christianblais/tableize/README.md

 * I18n

-    By default, `Tableize` will try to internationalised your attribute, so you don't have to name each of your column.
+    By default, `Tableize` will try to internationalise your attribute, so you don't have to name each of your column.
 So, assuming my model responds to `human_attribute_name`, the following example still produces the exact same output.

         table_for do |t|